fullcalendar/fullcalendar-docs/_docs-v5/upgrading-from-v4.md

     </td>
     <td>
       <p>
         Both now receive a <code>revert</code> function that can be called to reverse the effects of the drag-n-drop.
+Also, both now receive a <code>relatedEvents</code> array.
       </p>
     </td>
   </tr>